Ravi4adav/Drowsiness-Detection-Model/README.md

 # Setup Procedure

-    1. Create python Virtual Environment, using below command:
+- Create python Virtual Environment, using below command:

         virtualenv <virtualenv_path or env_name>

-    2. Move to virtual environment directory and activate virtual environment by moving to scripts folder and running "activate" in command prompt.
+- Move to virtual environment directory and activate virtual environment by moving to scripts folder and running "activate" in command prompt.

-    3. Now Pull the entire directory or download the zipfile of the project and move the entire project to directory where Scripts folder of virtual environment is present.
+- Now Pull the entire directory or download the zipfile of the project and move the entire project to directory where Scripts folder of virtual environment is present.

-    4. Now simply run the command, to install all the dependencies of project:
+- Now simply run the command, to install all the dependencies of project:

         pip install -r requirements.txt

-    5. To run project, type the command:
+- To run project, type the command:

         streamlit run main.py

 ### Note:
-    All the instruction to use the app can be found in docx file also.
+    All the instruction to use the app can be found in "Drowsiness Detection System.docx" file also.